 - No single player may compete more than once in any round.

-- The home team declares their lineup first and will play in the second and fourth spot in every game of that round.
+- The home team declares their lineup first, selects the game formats for each machine and will play in the second and fourth spot in every game of that round.

 - Once game-play order is set, it cannot be changed.